-For the purposes of criterion b), the term 'sibling' means a full, step, half, adopted or fostered brother or sister.
+For the purposes of criterion b) the term 'sibling' means a full, step, half, adopted or fostered brother or sister.
 Cousins are not included within the definition of sibling.

-For the purposes of criterion c), the term 'child' means a full, step, adopted or fostered child of a member of staff of the School.
+For the purposes of criterion c) the term 'child' means a full, step, adopted or fostered child of a member of staff of Kings Priory School.

-For the purposes of criterion d),(i) the child's home address is the address of the adult(s) with whom the child is permanently resident.
-If the child is cared for on a daily basis at another address, that address is not regarded as the child's home address for the purposes of this criterion. (ii) proximity to the School is measured by a straight line from a single fixed central point of the home address (including flats) to the central point of the First School using the Local Land and Property Gazetteer and the Local Authority's GIS/ONE system.
+For the purposes of criterion d)

+(i) the child's home address is the address of the adult(s) with whom the child is permanently resident.
+If the child is cared for on a daily basis at another address, the child's home address is defined within King Priory School's admission arrangements as being the child's normal place of residence.
+Where legal custody is equally shared between parents/carers, then it is up to them to agree which address to use for the purpose of making an application to Kings Priory School.
+If legal custody is not equally shared, the address of the parent with the majority of custody will be used.

+(ii) proximity to the School is measured by a straight line from a single fixed central point of the home address (including flats) to the central point of the

+First School using the Local Land and Property Gazetteer and the Local Authority's GIS/ONE system.